laxa88/app-test-panda/README.md

 ## More Commands

 1. To build the app for production, run `npm run build`.
-The result will be generated into the top-level `/dist` folder.
+The result files (including gzipped bundle) will be generated into the top-level `/dist` folder.

 2. To test individual components in a sandbox environment, we use Storybook; Run `npm run storybook`.
 A new browser tab should automatically open at `http://localhost:9001` (default).